 By the Rev. Dr. Ed Hird

 One of the most well-known children’s songs throughout the world is “Jesus loves me, this I know.”
 Somehow that song, like “Amazing Grace”, forms part of the spiritual memory banks of most adults.
-The vast majority of baby boomers and builders have gone as children either to Sunday School or Catechism.
-As a result, most adults, whether or not they currently attend church, have significant core memories connected with those early experiences.
+The vast majority of baby boomers and their ‘builder’ parents have gone as children either to Sunday School or Catechism.
+As a result, most older adults, whether or not they currently attend church, have significant core memories connected with those early experiences.
 This would not necessarily be true with GenXers and Millennials.

 As a teenager, I found church boring and avoided it by golfing and skiing on Sunday mornings.
 But as a child, I remember enjoying Sunday School and looking forward to going.
 I’ve always liked to sing, and one of my favorite hymns as a child was “Jesus loves me, this I know”.
 Even though I did not know Jesus personally, something touched me as I sang that song in Sunday School.
 Years later, I still feel deeply moved by this simple song.